Divorce FAQ: What kind of child support will I receive or be required to pay?

 One of the first and most common divorce questions we hear from our clients is how much child support they’ll have to pay, or conversely, how much they may be able to receive.
 Maryland’s child support guidelines are clear on the types of factors considered, including certain key thresholds or limits.

 Chief among these is whether or not one party has primary physical custody, or whether it’s shared.
 The guideline here for shared custody is that each party has the child for at least 128 overnights per year.
+[UPDATE: Maryland is updating this requirement to 92 overnights as of October 1st, 2020.]

 Another key guideline is that if the two parties combine to make over $15,000 per month, then the specific Maryland child support calculation guidelines can be circumvented.